Rennzie/code-test-yieldify-bouncing-balls/README.md

    - Rendered on click.
 Position changes relative to the parent as a function of movement control
 3. `useMovment`
    - handles the changing movement of the ball based on its initial start position
+4. `useDirection`
+   - handles the balls direction and changing it when needed
+5. `useVelocity`
+   - handles the balls velocity.
+Calculates its x and y component velocity depending on a given angle

 ### Folder Structure

 ```
 -- src
 |  --- __tests__
+|    |   --- App.test.tsx
+|    |   --- Container.test.tsx
 |
 |  --- components
 |    |   --- App.tsx